aparna-kiran/analyst_projects/README.md

 (a) Basic functions - Sorting and Cleansing
 (b) Grouping Data by Year and Quarter
 (c) Calculating Running Averages
-(d) Time Series Analysis
+(d) Time Series Analysis.
-It is not complete yet.
-I am strengthening and improving my knowledge in SQL and will be updating it here.
+<p> It is not complete yet.
+I am strengthening and improving my knowledge in SQL and will be updating it here. </p>